 The morning of the second day began with the inspiring keynote address by Mrs. Geetha Mohanram.
 Delegates were treated to a bouquet of delightful anecdotes describing her spiritual journey under the guidance of Bhagawan Himself from the tender age of five.
 She stressed on the foundation of faith in Baba and described Him as the ideal spiritual teacher in every way.

 The afternoon session was dedicated to the SSE Networking Fair showcasing the breadth and depth of the SSE programme.
 The purpose of the fair was to give the delegates a forum to showcase, interact, and share best practices, inspirational projects, and innovative ideas.
-Trustees of the Sri Sathya Sai Central Trust, members of the Prasanthi Council, and the Sri Sathya Sai World Foundation, leaders of the SSIO, and over 500 conference delegates, attended the fair.
+Trustees of the Sri Sathya Sai Central Trust, members of the Prasanthi Council, and the Sri Sathya Sai World Foundation, leaders of the SSSIO, and over 500 conference delegates, attended the fair.

-Over 40 stations represented each of the 11 zones of the SSIO and countries from around the world including Argentina, Australia, Germany, Guyana, Hong Kong, India, Indonesia, Malaysia, Mauritius, Mexico, Middle East, Nepal, New Zealand, Russia, Singapore, South Africa, Southern Europe, Thailand, UK and United States.
+Over 40 stations represented each of the 11 zones of the SSSIO and countries from around the world including Argentina, Australia, Germany, Guyana, Hong Kong, India, Indonesia, Malaysia, Mauritius, Mexico, Middle East, Nepal, New Zealand, Russia, Singapore, South Africa, Southern Europe, Thailand, UK and United States.
 The colourful and well decorated stations presented special highlights, professional development for SSE gurus, parent/teacher awareness and education initiatives, SSE for special needs children, activities and games to make SSE fun, and much more.
 There was also a special presentation on the Sri Sathya Sai Vidya Vahini programme by Sri Sathyajit Salian.

 The Final Day